FAIRmat-NFDI/pynxtools-stm/docs/explanation/reader-explanation.md

 ```
 **NOTES**

-- Each key is nevigating the NeXus concept (e.g. `/ENTRY[entry]/INSTRUMENT[instrument]/piezo_config/active_calib` key nevigates `ENTRY` -> `INSTRUMENT` -> `piezo_config` -> `active_calib` field in `NXsts` application definition.) in NeXus application definition.
+- Each key is pointing to the NeXus concept (e.g. `/ENTRY[entry]/INSTRUMENT[instrument]/piezo_config/active_calib` key nevigates `ENTRY` -> `INSTRUMENT` -> `piezo_config` -> `active_calib` field in `NXsts` application definition.) in the NeXus application definition.
-- Value denoted by `@eln` refers the data must come from eln (user provided), but can be changed if rwa file contains that piece of data.
+- If the value is denoted by the token `@eln`, the data must come from the ELN (user provided), but this can be changed if the raw file contains that piece of data as well.
 - To update (if needed) the config file, a set of rules needs to be followed:
-  - The dictionary in config files have the following meaning:
+  - The dictionaries in the config files have the following meaning:
     ```
     "/ENTRY[entry]/INSTRUMENT[instrument]/lock_in/harmonic_order_N": {"D1": {"value": "/Lock-in/Harmonic D1/value"},
                                                                       "D2": {"value": "/Lock-in/Harmonic D2/value"}},
     ```
-    Here, the part `N` in field `harmonic_order_N`, can be considered as the name of dimensions, can be replaced by `D1` and `D2` to  write two `harmonic_order` and can be extended for further dimensions.
+    Here, the part `N` in field `harmonic_order_N` can be considered as the name of dimensions and can be replaced by `D1` and `D2` to  write two fields of `harmonic_order` .
+This can be extended to further dimensions.
   - List for the same concept
     ```
     "/ENTRY[entry]/INSTRUMENT[instrument]/piezo_config/active_calib": ["/Piezo Configuration/Active Calib.",
                                                                        "/Piezo Calibration/Active Calib."],
     ```
     For different type of software versions the raw data path could be different for the same concept.
 For example, Nanonis software `generic 5e` has `/Piezo Configuration/Active Calib.` and generic 4.5 has `/Piezo Calibration/Active Calib.` for the same concept `/ENTRY[entry]/INSTRUMENT[instrument]/piezo_config/active_calib`.
-  - In the config file, the concept that takes data from ELN is denoted by `@eln`.
+  - In the config file, concepts that take data from the ELN are denoted by `@eln`.
 Otherwise, data will come from experimental raw files.
-  - Importantly one should note that the `NXdata` concept `/ENTRY[entry]/DATA[data]` takes a dict of lists.
-Each key (`0`, `1` ...) of the dict refers to an NXdata group of with fields `bias` and `current` for multiple given setups, i.e, with and without `filter` check points.
+  - Importantly, the `NXdata` concept `/ENTRY[entry]/DATA[data]` takes a dict of lists.
+Each key (`0`, `1` ...) of the dict refers to an NXdata group with fields `bias` and `current` for multiple given setups, i.e, with and without `filter` check points.
 For another setup, one can extend the dict following the same convention used here.

 ## Useful Functions:
 There are a few functions that you can utilize to make this reader compatible with your data:

-- **Function get_stm_raw_file_info()**: For `STM` experiment the function can return you the slash separated dict in a text file.
-This dict helps to write or modify the config file according to your raw data file.
+- **Function `get_stm_raw_file_info()`**: For `STM` experiments, the function can return the slash separated dict in a text file.
+This dict helps to write or modify the config file according to the raw data file.

   ```python
   from pynxtools_stm import get_stm_raw_file_info